Industrial Technology - Surveying & Mapping BS Degree

 To see skills in surveying and mapping that are most sought after by employers in today's market, visit Marketable Skills for the College of Business & Technology.

 Industrial Technology Surveying and Mapping Courses: Analytical.
 Hands-on.

-Public Domain – Examine the disposition of public lands of the state of Texas.
-Investigate the basis of all land mineral development in the state of Texas.
+Examine the disposition of public lands of the state of Texas, and investigate the basis of all land mineral development in the state.

 Apply precise surveying technology in boundary location and surveying.
 Topics covered are: photogrammetry, GPS, GIS, remote sensing, coordinate systems and map projections.